 If you have not yet enrolled, please review your options and enroll as soon as possible.
 This ensures you remain covered and will not have to pay a late enrollment penalty.
 Medicare will add a late enrollment penalty to your premium if you do not enroll in a new prescription drug plan when you first become eligible or you have had a break in creditable prescription drug coverage of at least 63 days. (“Creditable” means coverage that is as good as Medicare’s.)

-When choosing a new plan, be aware that you do have the option to choose individual [(if Carrier=9545, populate)SilverScript(else, populate)[PlanName]] prescription drug plans.
-Because SilverScript® Insurance Company administers your current employer group coverage, many plan conveniences you have today under your current employer group plan with [ClientName] will continue if you select a [(if Carrier=9545, populate)SilverScript(else, populate)[PlanName]] plan, including:
+When choosing a new plan, be aware that you do have the option to choose individual [(If Carrier=9545, populate)SilverScript(else, populate)[PlanName]] prescription drug plans.
+Because SilverScript® Insurance Company administers your current employer group coverage, many plan conveniences you have today under your current employer group plan with [ClientName] will continue if you select a [(If Carrier=9545, populate)SilverScript(else, populate)[PlanName]] plan, including:

 You can keep using the same pharmacy to fill your prescriptions